 This trail allows you to hike through the entire lake area include a hike around Proscansko Jezero without using a shuttle or electric boat and ends at your starting point, Entrance 1 or Entrance 2.

 This trail takes about 6 to 8 hours, 18.3 km long, and is pretty demanding.

 Which Trail or Program Should You Take?

 The choice of the program depends entirely upon the time on your hands, and your fitness levels.

 You can choose between Upper or Lower Lakes if time is a constraint.
 Programs A and B takes you through the Lower Lakes while Programs E and F cover the Upper Lakes.

-Both the Lower as well as Upper Lakes feature breathtaking views and stunning waterfalls though I found Upper Lakes section to be relatively quieter and serene.
+Both the Lower as well as Upper Lakes feature breathtaking views and stunning waterfalls though I found the Upper Lakes section to be relatively quieter and serene.